vEnhance/1802/src/vectors.typ

 == [TEXT] Projection

-== [RECIPE] Projection of one vector along the direction of another
+== [RECIPE] Projection of one vector along the direction along another

 #recipe(title: [Recipe for projecting one vector along another])[
   Suppose $bf(v)$ and $bf(w)$ are given vectors in $RR^n$.